jjallaire/draftpod/src/components/guide/articles/faq.md

 When a set is first released, card ratings are derived from the community-based P1P1 pick order lists published by [Draftaholics Anonymous](https://draftaholicsanonymous.com/).
 Subsequently, we collect data on the picks made during Draftpod drafts, and modify the pick order list to reflect the current "meta" for the set.

 Pick orders then need to be translated into a rating scale for each card from 0 to 5.
-This is done by applying the distribution of ratings for recent sets provided by Luis Scott Vargas on [Channel Fireball](https://www.channelfireball.com/tag/lsvs-set-review/) to the pick order:
+This is done by applying the distribution of ratings for recent sets provided by Luis Scott Vargas on [ChannelFireball](https://www.channelfireball.com/tag/lsvs-set-review/) to the pick order:

 <p>
 <img src="/images/guide/ratings-distribution.png" width="100%" />